-Also, our understanding of the relationship between our controversy and the field can be flexible here as well.
+Also, our understanding of the relationship between our controversy and your community can be flexible here as well.
 For example, the economic crisis of 2008, caused to a large extent by the housing bubble and derivatives trading, was not mainly about accountants, but it involved larger concerns with finance, business ethics, etc., and could be a relevant controversy for accounting majors.
 Concern over concussions in the NFL isn’t only coming from psychologists, but this controversy could be relevant for psychology majors.
-Of course, if you want to explore a controversy that is firmly within the confines of your field, that will work fine too.

-Again, you will have an opportunity to explore this controversy and the debate around it through the second presentation and the first major paper.
+You will have an opportunity to explore this controversy and the debate around it through our next several assignments.
 For the Debate Proposal, your challenge is to identify a controversy and to begin thinking about the debate surrounding it.
-Your paper should be one page (single-spaced, 12 pt font, 1″ margins), and it should respond to the following prompts and questions:
+Your paper should be formatted as a one page memo (see Moodle for memo guidelines) and it should respond to the following prompts and questions:

 - What is the controversy?
 How did it arise?